League of Legends, one of the most popular video games of all-time, is the college’s inaugural title in its new Varsity Esports Program.

 Becker’s Varsity Esports Program works closely with the college’s esports club.
 The club supports a variety of games including League of Legends, Overwatch, Hearthstone and others.

 Not a player?

-Students interested in esports marketing, event and tournament planning, management, business development, broadcasting and content creation are also welcome to explore the college's new Bachelor of Science in Esports Management or join the esports club.
+Students interested in esports marketing, event and tournament planning, management, community, business development, production, broadcasting, streaming and content creation are also welcome to explore the college’s new Bachelor of Science in Esports Management or join the esports club.